containeroo/cloudflare-operator/docs/content/core_concept.md

 ## Zone

 The `Zone` object stores the zone id.
 This object will be automatically created by the cloudflare-operator based on the zones available in the Cloudflare account.
-If a zone is not in the `Account` `managedZones` field, it will not be managed by cloudflare-operator.
+If a zone is not in the `Account.spec.managedZones` field, it will not be managed by cloudflare-operator.

 cloudflare-operator checks if a given `DNSRecord.spec.name` ends with `Zone.spec.name` to evaluate in which Cloudflare zone the dns record should be created.